-Known as the place where Dublin goes to breathe, the Phoenix Park is Europe’s largest enclosed urban park.
+Known as the place where Dublin goes to breathe, Phoenix Park is Europe’s largest enclosed urban park.
 It contains a number of stately homes, including the official residence of the President of Ireland, Farmleigh House and Dublin Zoo.

 3. Guinness Storehouse (15-minute walk)

 Find out about Ireland’s famous beer at the Guinness Storehouse.
-You can explore the story Guinness across the seven floors of this iconic building, before taking in the 360 views of Dublin city from the Gravity Bar up top.
+You can explore the story of Guinness across the seven floors of this iconic building before taking in the 360 views of Dublin city from the Gravity Bar up top.
 The Guinness Brewery tour includes beer sampling of limited edition brews and a guided beer and food tasting.